-If you’re thinking about doing the same, here are a few useful – and random – bits I learned during my first season that are helpful to know…
+After working ‘the season’ between April and November as a freelance reporter for several Ibiza media outlets for four years, I am now based on the island year-round.
+And if you’re dreaming about doing the same, here are a few useful – and random – bits I learned that are helpful to know…

 The early bird gets the worm